ILikeIneine/BlogNotes/README.md

 # BlogNotes

-Note of some inspirations and brandstorms.
+Note of some inspirations and brainstorms.

 As well as work complains :(